etaler/Etaler/docs/OpenCLBackend.md

 VC4CL is **not suported** for now.
 Due to VC4CL only supporting up to 12 PE per work group.
 This limitation is not taken into account in the OpenCL backend.
 (And VC4 uses global memory to emulate local memory, it is going to be slow),

 ## Altera AOCL / Xiinx SDAccel support
-FPGA based OpenCL although interaseting.
-They are not supported now due to the lack of a API callable compiler.
+FPGA based OpenCL although interaseting, are not supported now due to the lack of a API callable compiler.